romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

 sys.path.append('../python')
 ```

-We will use a small utility class, called 'RomiDevice'.
+We will use a small utility class, called `RomiDevice`.
 It wraps the
 lower-level functions of sending and receiving commands, and handling
 errors.